Belgium

 Strengths

-• Attractive location at the heart of industrial Europe and the Western European pipeline network
+• Attractive and strategic investment location at the heart of industrial Europe and the Western European pipeline network

-• Competitive logistical platform with tailor-made tank storage terminals and distribution platforms
+• Competitive logistical infrastructure with tailor-made tank storage terminals and distribution platforms

 • Operational excellence and high safety standards